rigard/rulebooks/rulebooks/the-resistance.md

 From game to game spies can get stuck in predictable patterns of behavior, such as never failing the first mission.
 If the resistance operatives can predict your behavior, they are more likely to uncover your identity.

 **Resistance Strategy Tip:** Trust no one
-If you don’t trust everyone on the team then strongly consider rejecting the proposed Mission Team.
+If you don't trust everyone on the team then strongly consider rejecting the proposed Mission Team.
 Good resistance players will usually use three or more votes per round, carefully watching who is voting yes and asking them why.
 Remember the spies know each other and sometimes you can catch them approving a vote just because a spy was on the proposed team.

 ## Conduct the Mission